 Book Review | Secrets of The Gem Trade: The Connoisseurs Guide To Precious Gemstones

-Secrets of the Gem Trade Second Edition is available summer 2016!
+Secrets of the Gem Trade Second Edition is available now!

 A book written for the gemstone connoisseur.
 Whether you are a novice, trained gemologist, dealer, jeweler or eat gemstones for breakfast.
 Secrets of the gem trade by Richard W. Wise should be on your book shelf!